sshilpisingh2207/TextNarrator/TextNarrator/readme.txt

 ->Instead of displaying the text of the entire pdf (MileStone 1), we displayed the text of only the first page.

--(Shilpi Singh)

-3) Implemented "Gesture Listner" that lets user go to next page(on left swipe) or previous page(on right swipe) of the pdf. -(Priya Bhatt)
+3) Implemented "Gesture Listner" that lets user go to next page(on left swipe) or previous page(on right swipe) of the pdf.